 Assessment of Undergraduate Student Learning Goals

-Degree programs engage in the assessment of both the USLGs and degree program goals.
-Degree programs assess USLGs according to the following schedule:
+Degree-program faculty engage in the assessment of both the USLGs and other degree-program goals, assessing USLGs according to the following schedule:

 - 2013-14 USLG5 Communication